shaekhhasanshoron/bankops-core/README.md

 **Auth Service**: The authentication service manages employee identities, roles, and permissions.
 It provides authentication for all employees and ensures that access is granted based on predefined roles.

-**Account Service**: This is the core service that manages customer and account data.
+**Account Service**: This service is dedicated to managing customers and their bank accounts.
-It processes customer account creation, transactions between accounts, and maintains transaction logs.
+It ensures that all account-related data (such as balances and account details) are securely stored and easily accessible by authorized employees.

-It is the central point for managing all business logic related to bank accounts.
+**Transaction Service**: This is the core service that is responsible for managing transactions between accounts.
+It facilitates deposits, withdrawals, and transfers.
+Additionally, it tracks transaction history and ensures that all transactions are handled correctly.

 ### 2.2 Service Responsibilities